acapela/monorepo/README.md

 Part below describes how this repo is organized and how to work with it.

-README files for specific parts of this repo (frotnend, backend) sits in corresponding folders of this monorepo.
+README files for specific parts of this repo (frontend, backend) sits in corresponding folders of this monorepo.

 README for packages: